mthansen/website/content/eventtrue/berkeley/index.md

 Hosted by **UC Berkeley and Lawrence Berkeley National Lab (LBNL)**, the event aims to foster collaboration, and explore innovative approaches in the topics of **rare electroweak decays, few-/many-body methods, and novel techniques for strongly interacting theories**.

-The workshop will include **talks, discussions, and a special session honoring Steve Sharpe’s contributions**.
+The workshop will include **talks, discussions, and a special session honoring Steve Sharpe’s career**.
 It follows a two-week summer school for graduate students and postdocs.
-The event is **co-sponsored** by multiple institutions, including **LANL, ORNL, JST ASPIRE, and EMMI**.
+The event is co-sponsored by multiple institutions, including **LANL, ORNL, JST ASPIRE, and EMMI**.

 Organizing Committee
 - **Raúl Briceño** (University of California, Berkeley)
 - **Caroline S. R. Costa** (University of California, Berkeley)
 - **Sebastian Dawid** (University of Washington, Seattle)
-- **César Fernández Ramírez** (Instituto de Ciencias Nucleares, UNAM)
+- **César Fernández Ramírez** (Universidad Nacional de Educación a Distancia (UNED), Madrid)
 - **Maxwell Hansen** (University of Edinburgh)
 - **Maarten Golterman** (San Francisco State University)
 - **Felipe Ortega Gama** (University of California, Berkeley)